tim-janik/beast/README.md

 low-latency scheduling behavior needed to avoid audio artefacts.

-In order to build release tarballs, `GnomeCanvas`, `Ogg/Vorbis`, `libflac` and `npm` are required.
+In order to build release tarballs, `GnomeCanvas`, `Ogg/Vorbis`, `libflac` and `npm` and `libfluidsynth` are required.
 Support for MP3 files is optional and requires `libmad` (MPEG audio decoder library) when compiling Beast.
-Compilation requires `g++-5.2.1` or later and a recent Linux distribution like Ubuntu-14.04.
+Compilation requires `g++-5.2.1` or later and a recent Linux distribution like Ubuntu-18.04.

 # INSTALLATION